-All development works will be delivered in line with the Green Flag judging criteria as follows;
+All development works will be delivered in line with the Green Flag judging criteria as follows:

-Aim One - Create a welcoming place AimTwo - Ensure that the Park is healthy, safe and secure Aim Three - Ensure that the Park facilities are well maintained and clean Aim Four - Ensure environmental management of resources Aim Five Ensure management of biodiversity, landscape and heritage Aim Six - Encourge and sustain community involvement Aim Seven - Ensure effective marketing and communications Aim Eight Ensure future viability of the Park through effective management
+- Aim One Create a welcoming place. - Aim Two Ensure that the Park is healthy, safe and secure. - Aim Three Ensure that the Park facilities are well maintained and clean. - Aim Four Ensure environment management and resources. - Aim Five Ensure management of biodiversity, landscape and heritage.

+- Aim Six Encourage and sustain community involvement. - Aim Seven Ensure effective marketing and communications. - Aim Eight Ensure future viability of the Park through effective management.

-3.2 Action Plans
+Action Plans